st-css/stcss/README.md

 2. make sure mqs are passed to dynamic styles (and fix example)
 3. should dynamic styles be allowed in css prop? would that make typings easier?
 4. global styles / resets
-5. consider renaming "Component" back to "render", and "C" to "El".